Fuchū, Tokyo: Geography

 Fuchū is located about 20 km west of the centre of Tokyo.
 Using the Keiō Line from Shinjuku, it is 25 minutes to Fuchū Station (main station).
 It spreads across the Musashino Terrace on the left bank of the Tama River, facing the Tama hills on the opposite shore.
 The Tama River flows through the southernmost end of the city from west to east.
 The Kokubunji cliff runs west to east along the north; the Fuchū cliff runs west to east through the center of the city.
 The former has a height of 10 to 15 m, and the latter, 10 to 20 m.
 Sengenyama with an altitude of 79 m is in the northeast part, and the height from the foot is about 30 m.
 The region is mostly flatland.
 To the south of the Fuchū cliff is the Tama River lowlands while to the north of the Kokubunji cliff is the Musashino side of Musashino Plateau; the region between is the Tachikawa side of the Musashino Plateau.
 The cliffs are called hake in the local dialect.
-The Nogaysa river, a tributary of the Tama River, grazes the northeast end of the city.
+The Nogawa River, a tributary of the Tama River, grazes the northeast end of the city.